mtsch/Ripserer.jl/docs/src/benchmarks.md

 ## Alpha-Rips Persistent Homology

-Here, we used the 1-skeleton of the delaunay triangulation of a point cloud as a sparse distance matrix.
+Here, we used the 1-skeleton of the Delaunay triangulation of a point cloud as a sparse distance matrix.
 This benchmark is intended to benchmark performance in very sparse cases, as triangulations only have ``\mathcal{O}(n)`` ``d``-simplices.
 All datasets were parsed as `Float32` as that is what Ripser supports.